RickvdLaan/SharpSql/README.md

 ### 6.2 ORMPrimaryKeyAttribute

-To tell the framework what the primary or shared primary key is of your table, you can use the ```ORMPrimaryKey``` attribute.
-If there is a shared primary key, it'll map them in the same top-to-down order from the entity class, this means that any overloads of parameters regarding the primary keys which are passed on to the framework has to be done in the exact same order.
+To tell the framework what the primary or shared key of the table is, you can use the ```ORMPrimaryKey``` attribute.
+If there is a shared primary key, it'll map them in the same top-to-down order from the entity class, this means that any parameters regarding the primary keys which are passed on to the framework has to be passed in the exact same order.

 ```cs
 // a single primary key: